The Complete Guide to Niue

 Budget Holidays in Niue

 Niue is an effortlessly affordable Pacific destination.
 The top attractions on the islands, such as magnificent coastal arches, chasms and snorkelling spots are free to visit, while immersing in the local culture is simply part of your everyday.
 Budget accommodation options are available, such as guesthouses where you’ll find yourself being part of the family, while self-catering is almost always an option.
-Get tips for a budget trip in The Travel Guide to Niue on a Budget.
+Get tips for a budget trip in The Budget & Backpacking Guide to Niue.

 Free Things to Do in Niue